vega/altair/doc/case_studies/numpy-tooltip-images.rst

         title='Comparison of blob areas'
     )

+Note that when including images as part of the chart data, the chart size often increases several-fold.
+The size of the chart above would have been 19 Kb without the images, but with the images added it is 760 Kb.
+While this is a 20x size increase, the base64 encoding is still quite storage efficient;
+if we would have included the images in their original Numpy array format the chart size would have been 35Mb!

 If we want to have even more fun and get a bit more sophisticated, we could show one chart at a time and update what is shown on the y-axis